marcaldana/analysis/README.md

 Nutrition Data: Combining nutrition information with activity data could offer a more holistic view of user health and well-being.
 Key Tasks (Completed)

-Portfolio Creation: Create a professional online portfolio showcasing your skills and projects (e.g., using Google Sites, WordPress, or a personal website).
-Case Study Inclusion: Add your Bellabeat case study to your portfolio, highlighting your analysis process, findings, and recommendations.
-Practice Presentation: Rehearse presenting your case study clearly and concisely, focusing on the key insights and their business implications.
 Deliverable:

 Top High-Level Insights: